getredash/website/src/pages/kb/user-guide/querying/scheduling-a-query.md

 order: 4
 ---

-By default, your query won't have any scheduling but it's super easy to adjust!

-In the bottom left corner, you'll see the schedule area:
+By default, your query won't have any scheduling.
+You can check if your query has a schedule in the bottom left corner of the query screen.

 <img src="/assets/images/docs/gitbook/refresh-settings.png">